 Life is full of ups and downs.
 It is important to focus on the positive rather than getting caught up in the negative.

 If you’re looking for the positive, that is what you will see.
 The positive, not the negative, will be what gets your attention.
 If you tend toward the negative, the negative is what you’ll see.

 Make a list of 10 positive things that have happened in your life.
-Start from when you were a child, and write down ten things you can think of until you get to the present day.
+Start from when you were a child, and write down 10 great things you can think of until the present day.

 5. Believe In Yourself